 A few years ago, I decided we needed a berm in our front yard.
 We are a corner lot, and when cars would make the bend, the headlights would shine right in through our front window.
 We started by planting a River Birch, and really small Alaskan Cedar Pine that I bought for $40.
 He was kind of a cute Charlie Brown type tree.
 It’s now been quite a few years (and he’s getting quite grown up), and the berm is really looking established!
 I noticed when I was driving up recently, that it seemed very “green”, and needed a little bit of color.
-One way I like to save money on annuals and add color is by breaking up grocery store hanging baskets and planters.
+One way I like to save money on annuals and add color is by breaking up and landscaping with grocery store hanging baskets and planters.

 I found an image of the berm from when we first put it in, and I can’t believe how much everything has grown!
 This was about 7 years ago.
 While I love mostly using low maintenance perennials, annuals are great for those bits of added color and texture.

 (this post contains affiliate links)

 Sometimes I’ll buy a flat of annuals if they are a good deal, but it still ends up costing $2-$3 a plant.
 Lots of times, I can buy the hanging baskets on sale, and it ends up being less than $1 a plant!

 I bought two hanging baskets at our stupid( insert grocery stores name here), for less than $10.
 I bought one basket that had pink begonias, and another one that had yellow petunias.
 I wanted plants that would do well in part shade.
 I found landscaping with grocery store hanging baskets and planters was an inexpensive way to do that.